The 5 Digital Marketing KPIs & Metrics You Need To Track For More Revenue

 In the second campaign, there is a little bit of room to optimize mobile efforts.
 The third campaign clearly has issues.
 The low mobile conversion rate shows flaws in mobile marketing efforts.
 Perhaps Google has marked this page as mobile unfriendly.
 This one requires immediate attention and possibly a new strategy.

-4. Social Media Reach/Influence
+5. Social Media Performance

 It’s no secret that the advent of social media can be a rabbit hole for marketers.
 It seems intangible and fleeting.
 Every tweet lasts only a moment and status updates are a passing thought.